 Influencer marketing means that one or more people are deployed to influence the behavior of a target group.
 Well-known influencers usually have many followers on social media, and in particular on the app Instagram.
-By posting specific content they can “influence” their followers.
+By posting specific content that is align with your content strategy they can “influence” their followers.

 What is an influencer (definition)

+So, what is an influencer?
 The definition of an influencer is someone who has the power to influence / affect the purchasing decisions of others.
-There are several reasons why someone has the power to influence others, amongst them are authority and knowledge.
+There are several reasons why someone has the power to influence others, amongst them are authority, knowledge or because they are seen as experts.
 Furthermore some of them have a strong relationship with their followers, their followers feel as connected to the influencer as to their inner circle.
 Whenever they recommends a certain product / service they are very open to this recommendation.
+Note: authenticity is key!

 Synonyms for influencer

 Below some words influencers use to call themselves:

 - Content creator